1 How to compare apples with apples

 CEO GoFly Group

-Click on this link to see our RPC, RPL, PPL, CPL syllabus and pricing.
+Click on this link to see our RPC, RPL, PPL, CPL syllabus and licence prices.

-Click on this link to read further blogs by Damien.
+Click on this link to read further aviation blogs by Damien.